MAPF-Competition/Start-Kit/Prepare_Your_Submission.md

 The pybind11 bindings are implemented under `python/common`, `python/default_planner`, `python/default_scheduler`, `python/user_planner/`, and `python/user_scheduler/`.
 These implementations allow the user-implemented Python scheduler to work with the default C++ planner and allow user implemented Python planner to work with the default C++ scheduler.
 To use the Python interface, simply implement your planner and/or scheduler in:
-+ `python/pyMAPFPlanner.py`: this file is where users implement their python-based MAPF planner algorithms and return actions as a list of actions for each agent.
++ `python/pyMAPFPlanner.py`: this file is where users implement their python-based MAPF planner algorithms and return actions as a list of actions for each robot.
-+ `python/pyTaskScheduler.py`: this file is where users implement their python-based Task Scheduler algorithms and return proposed schedules as a list of task IDs for each agent.
++ `python/pyTaskScheduler.py`: this file is where users implement their python-based Task Scheduler algorithms and return proposed schedules as a list of task IDs for each robot.

 ### Track Config and Compiling